cyverse/cyverse-sdk/docs/using-agave/docs/installing_agave.md

 export PATH=$PWD:$PATH
 ```

-You may also consider adding the whole path to your `~/.bashrc` so that each new terminal session knows the location:
+You may also consider adding the whole path to your `~/.bashrc` or `~/.bash_profile` so that each new terminal session knows the location:

 ```echo "PATH=/complete/path/to/using-agave/src/cli/bin:\$PATH" >> ~/.bashrc```